 The CARES Act injects an additional $10 billion into the SBA’s existing EIDL program.
 The CARES Act also expands eligibility for EIDL loans and waives certain requirements for applicants.

-$10,000 Emergency Advance.
 Nonprofits seeking immediate funds may receive a $10,000 advance within three days of their applications.
-The increase is essentially a cash grant because borrowers are not required to repay it even if their EIDL application is
+The increase is essentially a cash grant because EIDL loans do not require repayment.

 III.
 Payroll Tax Relief